DFE-Digital/teaching-vacancies-design-history/app/posts/2022-10-20-job-listing-page-iteration.md

 ### Removing accordions for schools within a trust

-Previously, on job listings at multiple schools, we showed details about each school within an accordion.
+Previously, on job listings at multiple schools within a trust, we showed details about each school within an accordion.

 But to save space and make the page easier to read, we’ve changed this into a list of links to the individual [school profile pages](/finding-schools).